TomasSlekys/magento2-professional-developer-sertification-notes/sections/section_6.md

 > ### 6.4.1 How are configurable and bundle products rendered?

+`view/frontend/layout/checkout_cart_item_renderers.xml` define how products are rendered in the cart.

+**Configurable**

+Configurable products are shown as a single line item.
+It is shown with the parent product's title and the simple product option selected by the customer.

+**Bundle**

+Each product in the Bundle product is rendered as a single line item.

 ---

 > ### 6.4.2 How can you create a custom shopping cart renderer?

+You can customize the shopping cart by overriding `vendor/module/view/frontend/layout/checkout_cart_item_renderers.xml`.

+The block class depends upon the `Magento\Checkout\Block\Cart\Item\Renderer` class and includes Actions like `/Renderer/Action/Edit` and `/Renderer/Action/Remove`.

 ---